 Go Outside!
 Regardless of whether or not you have a Forest School or gardening club, take reading outside.
 Our Reading Gladiator groups have enormous fun holding their sessions in the fresh air (and even in the snow!)

+Maintaining Reading for Pleasure is the key to sustaining and enriching the lives of the children in our care.
 Books are a versatile weapon against the effects of this strange situation we find ourselves in.
 Use them at every opportunity to support, to inform to entertain and to devour.